Do you feel like your Pinterest strategy isn’t bringing the results you need?

 8: Write benefit-driven pin descriptions

-If you use clear, actionable wording in your pin text overlays and descriptions, you can expect huge results.
+If you use clear, actionable wording and specific, proven numbers, facts, and outcomes in your pin text overlays and descriptions, you can expect great results.

 To find the highest-converting actionable wording for your pin, think about what your audience wants to see: